MIPS: Explaining the Improvement Activities Performance Category

 - Accreditation Association for Ambulatory Health Care (AAAHC)

 Practices and ECs will attest that they are a recognized PCMH.
-If there are multiple practices reporting under one tax identification number (TIN), only one practice within the TIN needs to be recognized to automatically receive full credit.
+At least 50% of practice sites within a tax identification number (TIN) must be recognized as a PCMH for the entire TIN to receive full improvement activities credit.

 Eligible clinicians in a Merit-based Incentive Payment System Alternative Payment Model (MIPS APM) will receive credit based on the requirements of the MIPS APM compared to the MIPS improvement activities requirements.